Diversity and Inclusion

 • Ethnic and Cultural Diversity

-The goal of these employee resource groups is to create a space of inclusion and belonging for everyone working at the company.
-To make this happen, the groups offer various workshops, virtual events, in-person gatherings, and open discussions around diversity and inclusion in the workplace.
+These workplace resource groups work to create a space of inclusion and belonging for everyone working at the company.
+To make this happen, the groups offer various workshops, virtual ERG events, in-person gatherings, and open discussions around diversity and inclusion in the workplace.

 9. Thales